YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario27/1_VMCreation/4_Method4/README.md

 Password:
 Welcome to Alpine on KubeVirt in the NetApp LoD!
 ```
-If you managed to log in the VM with the correct password (alpine), and if you see the same message, the prooves you are running with a copy of a disk that was already tailored.
+If you managed to log in the VM with the correct password (alpine), and if you see the same message, the proves you are running with a copy of a disk that was already tailored.

 ## B. Cloning to a different namespace (strategy: copy)
-<a name="method2"></a>
+<a name="strategy2"></a>

 <p align="center"><img src="../../Images/M4_Copy_cross_namespace.png" width="768"></p>